Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Ieva Tvaronavicute, Shutterstock

 Bichon Frisés don’t need hours of daily exercise to release their stress.
 However, since these adorable canines were bred primarily to be companion dogs, spending time with their humans is a top priority for their happiness.
-For this reason, Bichon Frisés can be prone to stress and depression if they are away from their families for long periods, and incessant barking can be a way for them to communicate their anxiety and frustration.
+Bichon Frisés can be prone to stress and depression if they are away from their families for long periods, and incessant barking can be a way for them to communicate their anxiety and frustration.

 8. Australian Shepherd